cjdev/either-error/README.md

 flexibility to represent errors as some type other than Throwable.
 And because I got tired of copying/pasting these classes into all my other projects.

-Scala 2.12's monad operations for `Either` largely obviates the need for this library.
+Scala 2.12's monad operations for `Either` largely obviate the need for this library, as do scalaz's and cats'.

 ## Goals